-Talavera pottery is unique to this state.
-It is a form of Majolica, brilliantly coloured tin-glazed pottery that came to the Valley of Mexico from Majorca, Spain in the early 1500s.
+Talavera pottery is unique to the state of Puebla.
+It is a form of Majolica, a brilliantly coloured tin-glazed pottery that came to the Valley of Mexico from Majorca in the early 1500s.
 Many of the buildings in Puebla have Talavera tiles on them.

 The Menu from Puebla

-- My favourite dish of the evening was the ‘sopa poblano‘, a creamy vegetarian soup to die for (How we made it).
+- My favourite dish of the evening was the ‘sopa poblano‘, a creamy soup full of vegetables to die for (How we made it).

 - Along with the soup, we had an appetizer, molotes de Zacatlán de las Manzanas, quite unusual (and delicious).
 (How we made them including the salsa martajada dipping sauce)

-- The main course was a ‘sencillo‘ (simple) mole, that used almost 50 chiles, all ground into a paste and poured over the chicken that had provided chicken stock for the soup.
+- The main course was a ‘sencillo‘ (simple) mole, that used only about 50 chiles, all ground into a paste and poured over the chicken that had provided chicken stock for the soup.
 (How we made it.)

 - The mole was accompanied with ‘arroz a la mexicana‘.
 (How we made it.)